 Paul sent with Titus and the previous unnamed brother another unnamed brother to collect funds for the poor Jerusalem church.

 our brother whom we have often proved [tested] diligent in many things,

-Paul now lists the third member of the team that will collect and deliver funds to the impoverished believers in Jerusalem.
-This man “proved” himself “diligent in many things.”
+Paul now listed the third member of the team that would collect and deliver funds to the impoverished believers in Jerusalem.
+This man had “proved” himself “diligent in many things.”
 He was a very trustworthy person.
 “Proved” indicates the noticeable results of his being tested.